hummingbot/hummingbot/documentation/docs/developers/strategies/vwap.md

 ![Figure 1: Processing orders](/assets/img/VWAP2.svg)

-Only one order is placed in a clock tick, so a state machine is needed to emit multiple orders over different clock ticks.
+At most one order can be placed in each clock tick, so a state machine is needed to emit multiple orders over different clock ticks.

 The state variables for TWAP: